-Our major reports have focussed on how various different social groups within Reading feel about art, culture and heritage (access the full report here), and also how art, culture and heritage contribute to ‘Ageing Well’ (the launch of this report has been postponed as a result of Covid19).
+Our major reports have focused on how various different social groups within Reading feel about art, culture and heritage (access the full report here), and also how art, culture and heritage contribute to wellbeing and belonging.
 We have also led evaluations for the Reading Thames Festival.
 We sought to provide a voice for the sectors of the population who are the least likely to find their way into existing art, culture and heritage initiatives; research which emphasised the importance of a co-development of cultural activities rather than simply asking people what they want and putting it on for them.
 Cultivating relationships with small local groups and enabling non-bureaucratic collaborations with them plays an important role in reaching the marginalised.

 Reading Community Learning Centre (RCLC)

 Reading Community Learning Centre provides support to some of the most socially isolated women in Reading, many of whom struggle with the English language.
 Partnering with this organisation, we brought together a research group of ethnic minority women to consider what barriers they and others face when integrating into British life.
 More information on this project and its findings here.

 University of Reading

 The University of Reading in its support for this project has assisted with funding of associated posts and student placements as the project has evolved.

 The project is affiliated to the University of Reading’s Participation Lab, which is led by core members of the Human Geography Research Cluster and includes key partner organisations and practitioners as well as student representatives.
 The Participation Lab promotes the co-production of knowledge for social change.